 Maya Chia’s Waterless Wonder Balm’s full ingredient list: shea butter, supercritical chia seed oil, organic apricot kernel Oil, organic sunflower oil, beeswax, tocopherol (non-GMO vitamin e), 2% essential oils and botanical extracts.

-The only vegan-friendly pick on our list, this balm is a fantastic Aquaphor alternative for babies, cheeks, hands, lips and dry patches.
+The only vegan-friendly pick on our list, this balm is a fantastic Aquaphor alternative / Vaseline substitute for babies, cheeks, hands, lips and dry patches.
 This formula is THACK and gets the job done.

-Full ingredient list here: organic olive oil, hydrogenated vegetable oil, mango seed butter, cocoa seed butter, carnauba wax, organic raspberry seed oil, cranberry seed oil, caprylic/capric triglyceride, vanilla fruit extract, tocopherol (Non-GMO).
+Pleni Naturals’ Barrier Balm full ingredient list: organic olive oil, hydrogenated vegetable oil, mango seed butter, cocoa seed butter, carnauba wax, organic raspberry seed oil, cranberry seed oil, caprylic/capric triglyceride, vanilla fruit extract, tocopherol (Non-GMO).

 This Swedish-made ointment soothes chafing, sunburn, heals cuts and scrapes, hydrates dry patches and more.
 This thick-waxy textured balm will become a quick fave!